NeshHari/XMonad/README.md

 ```bash
 sudo ln -s ~/.local/bin/xmonad /usr/bin
 ```
 ## Modularisation
-To improve accessibility and testing compared to monolithic code, code is separated into independent modules integrated as required in xmonad.hs.
-Modules in XMonad are read from the "lib" folder by default, which can be created in the same directory as xmonad.hs.
-Individual modules (i.e., files with .hs extension) can then be made directly in that folder (./lib) or subfolders (e.g. ./lib/Custom) within and imported in xmonad.hs.
+I utilize a modular structure to enhance accessibility, manageability, and testability in comparison to monolithic code.
+This method consists of dividing/breaking the code into smaller, independent modules that can be integrated as needed.
+In XMonad, these modules are typically imported from a folder named "lib", which is located in the same directory as the xmonad.hs file.
+If the folder does not already exist, it can be created.
+Users can create individual modules by creating files with the .hs extension within the lib folder or any of its subfolders (e.g. ./lib/Custom).
+These modules can then be imported directly into xmonad.hs or indirectly through other modules for use.

 ### The Basics
 General Path: ./lib/Custom/MyModule.hs, where "." is relative to where xmonad.hs resides, and MyModule is replaceable by the name of the module.
 As a rule of thumb, ensure both file name (MyModuleName.hs) and module name (Custom.MyModuleName) are the same.

 ```haskell